Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 Lamb burger on a wooden board, with tzatziki and spinach.

-While I’ve cooked these on the stovetop, you can easily cook these on your grill or barbecue (especially lovely during summer) to get that charred, smoky flavour that makes them even more delicious.
-Because ground lamb tends to be fattier than ground beef, these are much less likely to dry out, even if you do accidentally overcook them!
+While I’ve cooked these on the stovetop, you can easily cook these on your grill or barbecue (especially lovely during summer) to get that charred, smoky flavor that makes them even more delicious.
+Because ground lamb tends to be fattier than ground beef, these are much less likely to dry out, even if you accidentally overcook them!

 Ingredients for Greek lamb burger laid out on a grey marble background and labelled.